Leadership questions hit at every level, title or not. The story matters more than the seniority.

 The leadership question hides a trap: most candidates think it's about a title.
 It isn't.
 Recruiters score leadership questions on three signals: ownership, influence without authority, and outcome.
 You don't need to have been a manager.
 You don't even need to have been picked.
 You need to have acted like the person responsible when nobody else was.

-In a survey of 1,200 hiring managers, 78% said they look for leadership behaviours in every interview, not just management roles (CIPD, 2024).
+Interviewers look for leadership behaviours in nearly every interview, not just management roles.
 At grad level it's about taking initiative.
 At IC level it's about influence.
 At manager level it's about people development.

 Three worked answers below, calibrated for different levels.
 For the full STAR framework and 9 more behavioural examples, the STAR method interview examples guide is the parent.